-Capricorn Horoscope for week of September 18, 2014
+Capricorn Horoscope for week of December 18, 2014

 SACRED ADVERTISEMENT.
 The oracle below is excerpted from my book PRONOIA Is the Antidote for Paranoia: How the Whole World Is Conspiring to Shower You with Blessings.

 You know about the Russian physiologist Ivan Pavlov, who discovered the conditioned reflex.
 In his famous experiment, he trained laboratory dogs to salivate at the sound of a bell.